traghuram/pae_hks/README.md

 * **Export Files** - already compiled outputs
   * `Analytics_PAE.html` - output of the Analytics_PAE script, contains all the charts I looked at in this analysis, though most were not included in the final report.
 Just use ctrl+f to find the text of the chart you want (titles are verbose).
 This includes ~80% of all three surveys (AF, EIP, HT).
-  * 1All_regressions.csv` - this file is a compilation of the R^2 from all the linear regressions and the accuracy from the logistic regressions (note the latter are tentative and not fully debugged).
+  * `All_regressions.csv` - this file is a compilation of the R^2 from all the linear regressions and the accuracy from the logistic regressions (note the latter are tentative and not fully debugged).
   * If desired, you could export the `df` dataframe at the end of the `Analytics_PAE.html` analysis to get a nice version of all the questions collapsed as binary responses.